Progeroid syndromes: Trichothiodystrophy

 Trichothiodystrophy (TTD) is a rare autosomal recessive disease whose symptoms span across multiple systems and can vary greatly in severity.
 The incidence rate of TTD is estimated to be 1.2 per million in Western Europe.
 Milder cases cause sparse and brittle hair, which is due to the lack of sulfur, an element that is part of the matrix proteins that give hair its strength.
 More severe cases cause delayed development, significant intellectual disability, and recurrent infection; the most severe cases see death at infancy or early childhood.

 TTD also affects the mother of the affected child during pregnancy, when she may experience pregnancy-induced high blood pressure and develop HELLP syndrome.
 The baby has a high risk of being born prematurely and will have a low birth weight.
-After birth, the child's normal growth is retarded, resulting in a short stature.
+After birth, the child's normal growth is slower than normal, resulting in a short stature.

 Other symptoms include scaly skin, abnormalities of the fingernails and toenails, clouding of the lens of the eye from birth (congenital cataracts), poor co-ordination, and ocular and skeletal abnormalities.
 Half of affected individuals also experience photosensitivity to UV light.

 TTD is caused by mutations in one of three genes, ERCC2, ERCC3, or GTF2H5, the first two of which are also linked to xeroderma pigmentosum.
 However, patients with TTD do not show a higher risk of developing skin cancer, in contrast to patients with XP.
 The three genes associated with TTD encode for XPB, XPD and p8/TTDA of the general transcription factor IIH (TFIIH) complex, which is involved in transcription and DNA damage repair.
-Mutations in one of these genes cause reduction of gene transcription, which may be involved in development (including placental development), and thus may explain retardation in intellectual abilities, in some cases; these mutations also lead to reduction in DNA repair, causing photosensitivity.
+Mutations in one of these genes cause reduction of gene transcription, which may be involved in development (including placental development), and thus may explain hindrance in intellectual abilities, in some cases; these mutations also lead to reduction in DNA repair, causing photosensitivity.

 A form of TTD without photosensitivity also exists, although its mechanism is unclear.
 The MPLKIP gene has been associated with this form of TTD, although it accounts for only 20% of all known cases of the non-photosensitive form of TTD, and the function of its gene product is also unclear.
 Mutations in the TTDN1 gene explain another 10% of non-photosensitive TTD.
 The function of the gene product of TTDN1 is unknown, but the sex organs of individuals with this form of TTD often produce no hormones, a condition known as hypogonadism.